freddiehaddad/ms2cc/README.md

 ## Other Editors

-Neovim, Zed, Cursor, and most other popular editors have language server protocol (LSP) support and will fully integrate with clangd.
+Neovim, Zed, Cursor, and most other popular editors have [language server protocol (LSP)][lsp] support and will fully integrate with [clangd][clangd].
 Refer to the documentation for configuration.

 ## Troubleshooting